bartificer/programming-by-stealth/docs/pbs19.md

 ## Challenge 2 – The Fibonacci Series

-Write code to print out the Fibbonaci series of numbers, stopping after the numbers go above 1,000,000 (you may print one number that is above 1,000,000, but no more).
+Write code to print out the Fibonacci series of numbers, stopping after the numbers go above 1,000,000 (you may print one number that is above 1,000,000, but no more).

 The first two numbers in the series are 0 and 1, after that, the next number in the series is the sum of the previous two numbers.